 Please don’t!
 Today’s dental procedures are not only pain-free, they can be jitter-free, too.
 Sedation dentistry eliminates pain and also keeps you calm.

-At Advanced Dentistry in Sugar Land, Texas, our caring and expert cosmetic and general dentists Varghese John, DMD, and Sanaz Rouhani, DDS, want you to get the oral care you need to stay healthy.
+At Advanced Dentistry in Sugar Land, Texas, our caring and expert cosmetic and general dentist Varghese John, DMD, wants you to get the oral care you need to stay healthy.
 That’s why we offer a variety of options to keep you sedated and pain-free during your needed dental procedures.

 If you’ve never tried sedation dentistry before, it will change your attitude toward going to the dentist.
 You no longer have to dread sitting in the chair for long periods, or be afraid of pain.
 Before your procedure, we help you choose the sedation dentistry method that’s right for you so you can stay comfortable, relaxed, and pain-free while we heal or repair your teeth and gums.

 If you choose an oral sedative, you take it about an hour before your procedure so that it has time to work.
 Oral sedation is a type of conscious sedation, so it doesn’t directly put you to sleep.
 However, it makes you feel so relaxed and calm that you may actually fall asleep until after your teeth and gums have been treated.